TeoMendoza/TerminalFighter/DesignRetrospective.md

 - Technical lessons:
   - Multiplayer development is far more complex than expected.
 Client authority causes issues with fairness and feel; server authority, while harder, is the right long-term choice.
 - Personal growth:
-  - Scope realistically - finishing a smaller, polished game is more valuable than overreaching.
+  - Scope realistically: Finishing a smaller, polished game is more valuable than overreaching.
   - UI/UX is as important as mechanics.
 Even great abilities feel flat if they aren’t communicated effectively.

 ## 8. Future Work